 - Creating a track using the plugin - Displaying the instrument and checking all controls are working fine including Load/Save... - Playing a wav file from the file browser.
 The DAW is often using ASIO while the wav files are played with the Windows or MacOs native player - Saving and opening a project in the DAW.
 This is checking that the last patch saved is restored correctly.
 As in standalone mode, the last patch used is restored (not the last position of the knobs!) - Creating a second track with the plugin - Saving and opening a project in the DAW.
 This is checking that there can be different tracks using the plugin with each of their last patch saved restored correctly. - Creating a preset in the DAW.
 Each DAW has different ways to do this.
-At this stage it is not possible to load .fxp presets without issues.
-Creating preset can also be done by saving full channel strips that are including the VST instrument setup (Cakewalk, Reaper, Logic) - Creating a track by selecting a DAW preset instead of selecting the plugin.
+Creating presets can also be done by saving full channel strips that are including the VST instrument setup (Cakewalk, Reaper, Logic) - Creating a track by selecting a DAW preset instead of selecting the plugin.
 Checks if the correct patch is restored.
 When working, this is done by loading a saved channel strip. - Replacing a DAW preset by another DAW preset